Why do I need Splunk Professional Services Consulting?

 Reduce Splunk software license waste

 An experienced Splunk consultant can help you identify and eliminate data sources that are consuming your license without adding much value.
 It’s very common for Splunk administrators to simply “turn on everything” when onboarding new data sets.
 Oftentimes it’s not until after the second or third license increase that Splunk professional services consulting comes in and points out multiple GBs per day of license usage are completely unnecessary and provide no value to the organization.
 Depending upon your type of license (perpetual or term) and volume of license purchased, each GB of data saved represents upwards of several thousands of dollars of savings – per each GB of data!
 Or, unnecessary data can be replaced with higher value data that serves additional use cases and drives additional or higher value to your business, getting the most out of the license that you purchased.
-For new customers, license is often precious and wasting license on unnecessary data limits opportunity for new innovations and business value created within your Splunk environment.
+For new customers, a license is often precious and wasting license on unnecessary data limits the opportunity for new innovations and business value created within your Splunk environment.

 Splunk consulting helps you realize quicker time-to-value